 The ancient Egyptian elites and commoners alike enjoyed pleasing aromas upon their bodies, and many records we have found are from tombs that provide the recipes of the owner’s favorite scent in unguent or oil form.
 Doctors utilized scents in their external medicine of utmost importance in the treatment of their patients.
 From Cleopatra, who scented the sails of her pleasure barge with Susinon; to the baker’s wife who enjoyed a fragrant oil produced with myrrh on a holiday of Hathor, scents brought joy to the people of ancient Egypt.
-The gods themselves enjoyed scents of burning incense, the oils, and unguents on their sacred statues and temples.
+The gods themselves enjoyed scents of burning incense, oils, and unguents on their sacred statues and temples.
 Tons of exotic ingredients from frankincense to cinnamon to spearmint were offered by the Pharaoh to the temples of the gods for their continued beneficence.

 Satjya Natjrw researched recipes for these fragrances and modernly reproduced the scents of ancient Egypt.
 We then used them to produce products all bearing these unique aromas of the gods of ancient Egypt.

 Known as Kyphi by the ancient Greeks, this ancient incense bears the name of Ka’apat, which was the oldest word for incense.
 Its wonderful scent permeates the mind and soul, relaxing the spirits.
 Ka’apat was burned in ancient temples during the evening rituals, to prepare the god for Their slumber.
 Satjya Natjrw has reconstructed this incense from the ancient recipe found at the Ointment Workshop of the Temple of Horus in Edfu, Egypt.